banbox/bandoc/en-US/guide/strat_custom.md

 	Log             bool // Whether to automatically log error messages }
 ```
+To trigger an entry at a specific price, you can set the `Limit` or `Stop` parameters.

+`Limit` would put a limit order.
+For a long order, you can set a lower price to enter the position.
+For a short order, you can set a higher price to enter the position.

+`Stop` would put a trigger order (stop order).
+For a long order, you can set a higher price to enter after a breakout.
+For a short order, you can set a lower price to enter after a breakdown.

+For example, if the current price is 100 and you want to enter a long position with a limit price of 122 when the price rises to 120, you can set `{Stop: 120, Limit: 122}`.

 When `OpenOrder` returns an error, it indicates that opening the order failed.
 You can use `log.Error` to record error information, or set `Log` to true in `EnterReq` to let the system automatically log error messages.